I’m all for people organising collectively to have a political voice, whether inside or outside formal electoral politics.

 That probably 45% of our members are now indicating a voting intention for Labour.

 Which of course means that the majority of even Unite members are not Labour supporters.
-When it’s talking party politics, Unite’s leadership isn’t leading the whole union, it’s leading just the 45%.
+When it’s talking party politics and being so close to Labour, Unite’s leadership isn’t leading the whole union, it’s leading just the 45%.